Ensete ventricosum: Food

+Because of the use of bare feet and hands to cultivate the plant, foodborne disease such as Enterobacteriaceae can become problematic during the ensete fermentation process.
+This has led to more recent efforts by food scientists to develop improved hygienic devices with reduced potential for contamination, such as that which won the USAID funded "Feed the Future EatSafe Innovation Challenge" in 2022.

 It is a major crop, although often supplemented with cereal crops.
-However, its value as a famine food has fallen for a number of reasons, as detailed in the April 2003 issue of the UN-OCHA Ethiopia unit's Focus on Ethiopia:
+However, its value as a famine food has fallen for several reasons, as detailed in the April 2003 issue of the UN-OCHA Ethiopia unit's Focus on Ethiopia:

-Apart from an enset plant disease epidemic in 1984–85, which wiped out large parts of the plantations and created the green famine, in the past 10 years major factors were recurrent drought and food shortage together with acute land shortage that forced farmers more and more into consumption of immature plants.
+Apart from an enset plant disease epidemic in 1984–85, which wiped out large parts of the plantations and created the green famine, in the past 10 years, major factors were recurrent drought and food shortage together with acute land shortage that forced farmers more and more into consumption of immature plants.
 Hence, farmers were overexploiting their Enset reserves, thereby causing gradual losses and disappearance of the false banana as an important household food security reserve.
 Even though not all the plant losses can be attributed to drought and land shortage, and hence early consumption of immature crops, estimations go as far as more than 60% of the false banana crop stands have been lost in some areas in SNNPR during the last 10 years.
 This basically means that a great many people who used to close the food gap with false banana consumption are not able to do so any more, and lacking a viable alternative, have become food insecure and highly vulnerable to climatic and economic disruptions of their agricultural system.

 A good quality fibre, suitable for ropes, twine, baskets, and general weaving, is obtained from the leaves.
 Dried leaf-sheaths are used as packing material, serving the same function as Western foam plastic and polystyrene.
-The entire plant except for the roots is used to feed livestock.
+The entire plant, except for the roots, is used to feed livestock.
 Fresh leaves are a common fodder for cattle during the dry season, and many farmers feed their animals with residues of enset harvest or processing.